 The 4Forty MIPS falls squarely in the middle of Bell's range of half-shell mountain bike helmets and is one most affordable models in this test.
-Despite the reasonable price, the 4Forty scored competitively across our scoring metrics and is the hands down winner of our Best Buy Award.
+Despite the reasonable price, the 4Forty scored competitively across our scoring metrics and was a close second in our Best Buy Award competition.
 This helmet offers excellent protection with Bell's Fusion in-mold polycarbonate shell bonded to the EPS foam liner, good coverage, and an integrated MIPS system.
 It has 15 vents and offers solid ventilation performance, plus it has an innovative sweat management system that helps prevent sweat from dripping on your lenses.
 The quality adjustable visor is goggle compatible and other adjustment points, like the straps and fit system, are well executed.
 We feel this is a quality affordable option, though we have some reservations since learning of a chinstrap buckle failure in Consumer Reports testing.

 Bell 4Forty MIPS Review